 Be sure to have a handle on your overall strategy

-The person you are going to be working with isn’t going to know what you should have on your coaching website.
+When hiring on Upwork, the person you are going to be working with isn’t going to know what you should have on your coaching website.
 This is actually true for most developers you’ll run into, so it isn’t necessarily unique to a freelance site.
 Do your research to find out what pages you need and what your overall content strategy should be.

 If you’re a life coach going through coach training with the Life Coach School, as many of my clients are, then you’ll likely receive some training on this.